montella-03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that takes a list of words as input and prints only words that appear exactly once lines containing apattern
-Display the number of lines that contain the pattern
+Display the number of lines that contain the pattern files containing a pattern and 3 lines after them